Corporation Street, Manchester: 19th century

-Corporation Street was constructed in 1848 cutting through the former mediaeval streets giving access to Ducie Bridge and the north.
+Corporation Street was constructed in 1848, cutting through the former mediaeval streets giving access to Ducie Bridge and the north.
 It ran roughly parallel to Deansgate from Cross Street to its junction with Dantzic Street.
-The Co-operative Wholesale Society, founded in 1863 as a logical extension of the 1844 Rochdale Pioneer Society and other local co-ops, established its headquarters in City Buildings, Corporation Street.
-In 1867 it was joined by the newly formed Co-operative Insurance Company.
+The Co-operative Wholesale Society (CWS), founded in 1863 as a logical extension of the 1844 Rochdale Pioneer Society and other local co-ops, established its headquarters in City Buildings, Corporation Street.
+In 1867, it was joined by the newly formed Co-operative Insurance Company.
 City Buildings was also the first home of The Clarion, the radical newspaper founded by Robert Blatchford which was first published on 12 December 1891, and which moved to Fleet Street in 1895.